adey-px/cluster-music/README.md

 13. Copy and paste inside (''), the Database_url from heroku - already shown at the terminal in Step 10
 14. At the top of settings.py, import dj_database_url
 15. Run migration using python3 manage.py migrate to transfer data from default sqlite3 to remote Postgres on heroku
-16. Uncomment the defaul database setting and remove heroku dj_database_url setting so it won't end up in version cotrol
+16. Uncomment the default database setting and remove heroku dj_database_url setting so it won't end up in version cotrol
 17. Next, use git commands to push project code to GitHub to update the remote repo
-18. Push to heroku using git push heroku main
-19. Use if statement to determine which database to run as default, either default sqlite or heroku dj_database_url
+18. Use if statement to determine which database to run, either default sqlite or heroku (postgres) dj_database_url
-20. Create new file named Procfile inside project main directory, which tells heroku to create web dyno that runs gunicorn
+19. Create file named Procfile inside project main directory, which tells heroku to create web dyno that runs gunicorn
-21. Login to heroku cli at terminal and temporarily disable collectstatic so heroku won't try to collect static files
+20. Login to heroku cli at terminal and temporarily disable collectstatic so heroku won't try to collect static files
+21. Add heroku url for the app to be value of allowed host [] in settings.py
+22. Use git commands to push code to GitHub and immediately type git push to heroku main - the app is deployed now
+23. Open AWS account, create S3 bucket, User Group, IAM role policy and attach the role to S3 bucket
+23. Create User under User Group and download security keys
+24. Install boto3 and django-storages at Gitpod terminal and add 'storages' to the installed apps in settings.py and also add setting for django to connect to aws S3 bucket
+24. Update setting in heroku by adding the security keys downloaded from aws and remove DISABLE_COLLECTSTATIC key/valu from the Config Vars
+25. Create file named custom_storages.py in project directory to hold future static & media files uploaded by user.
+Add setting in settings.py to apply the custom_storages file

 ## 6.0 Credits
 ### 6.1 Content